kimutai-codes/blog/posts/worldly-christian-music.md

 **This music is dangerous**

-It has demonic roots for the most part and it's fruit is ugly and risky.
+It has demonic roots for the most part.

 These are the reasons why it should be avoided.